FAQs about disaster funding activations

 No. The DRFA is a mechanism to provide financial assistance to impacted communities and is not dependent on the activation of the QDMA.

-The DRFA is activated by the Minister for Fire and Emergency Services, and can only happen in response to a disaster deemed eligible under the Australian Government Disaster Recovery Funding Arrangements 2018.
+In Queensland, the DRFA is activated by the Minister responsible for the QRA, and can only happen in response to a disaster deemed eligible under the Australian Government Disaster Recovery Funding Arrangements 2018.

 A DRFA-eligible disaster must meet the criteria set by the Australian Government under the Australian Government Disaster Recovery Funding Arrangements 2018.
 To meet criteria, a coordinated multi-agency response is required and eligible expenditure must exceed the Small Disaster Criterion (SDC) of $240,000, in addition to meeting any local government-specific trigger points.